 MVL is a process used to close a company in a more tax efficient way.
 Examples of when a MVL might be preferable include:

-Although MVL is a more expensive option, because a liquidator needs to be appointed, it can be a more tax-efficient approach.
+MVL is a more expensive way of closing a company because a liquidator needs to be appointed. but it can be a more tax-efficient approach.
 If the amount of funds to be distributed amongst shareholders exceeds £25,000, you’ll pay a lower capital gains tax with MVL, as opposed to a higher rates of income tax.

 What’s the process for a MVL?